mann1mal/aws-loft-2017-container-lab/labs/lab1/chapter1.md

-# LAB 1: docker Refresh
+# LAB 1: Docker Overview

 **NOTE:** For the sake of time, the only portion of this lab that is required to move forward with the rest of the lab is the "Deploy a Container Registry" section at the bottom of the page